By Martin Brungard

 metabisulfite (S2O5-2) + hypochlorite (2OCl-) + H20 --> 2Cl- + 2SO4-2 + 2H+

 4.1.4 Ascorbic Acid (Vitamin C) addition is effective for chlorine and chloramine removal.
 As indicated in the compound's name, this is an acid and it does reduce water pH if unreacted with a chlorine compound.
 In distilled water, it can produce a pH as low as 3.0.
 It is sometimes used in municipal water treatment, however it's pH reduction effect and higher cost can make it less desirable than metabisulfite addition.
-Ascorbic acid is added at a rate of 1.7 milligrams per liter (~6.4 milligrams per gallon) to remove up to 3 milligrams per liter of chloramine.
-The reaction equation for ascorbic acid and chloramine produces ammonium, chloride, and dehydroascorbic acid.
+Ascorbic acid is added at a rate of about 7.5 milligrams per liter (~28.4 milligrams per gallon) to remove up to 3 milligrams per liter of chloramine.
+The reaction equation for ascorbic acid and chloramine produces ammonium (NH4), chloride, and dehydroascorbic acid.
 Since the dosing is very low, the resulting concentrations are not a concern.
-Be aware that ammonium is a yeast nutrient.
+Be aware that ammonium is a yeast nutrient and is not a problem in brewing water.
 The reaction is shown below:

 ascorbic acid (C6H8O6) + monochloramine (NH2Cl) --> NH4+ + Cl- + C6H6O6